glederrey/DATGAN/README.md

 **FULL CITATION COMING SOON!**

-The original code for this paper can be found in this Github repository: https://github.com/glederrey/SynthPop.
+The original code for this article can be found in this Github repository: https://github.com/glederrey/SynthPop.